 System identification deals with building a mathematical model of the input-output behavior of a dynamical system from measurements of its input and output signals.
-The Automatic Control group has contributed to the this highly active field over many years, both in terms of theory, algorithms, applications, and software.
+The Automatic Control group has contributed to this highly active field over many years, both in terms of theory, algorithms, applications, and software.

 The current activities concern